haewi/JavaAPI/README.md

     - `draw` The position where the user will put their stones.

     __Returns__
-    - When the game continues, the position of the opponent's move, expressed in strict notation, will be returned.
+    - When the game continues, the position of the opponent's move, expressed in `strict notation`, will be returned.
         When the game is over, the return value will be "WIN", "LOSE" or "EVEN".<br>

     __Throws__